 Seymour Duncan Little ‘59™ for Tele ST59-1b

 Duncan set out to provide a Telecaster bridge pickup that cold duplicate the warmth and tone of the original 1959 PAF Gibson humbucker.
 They pretty much nail it here.
-This is not a super high-output screamer, you’ve got an even-tempered pickup what is warm and of course noise canceling.
+This is not a super high-output screamer; you’ve got an even-tempered pickup that is warm and, of course, noise canceling.
 The two rows of flat-head screw pole-pieces allow you to really tweak the output vs string-put balance just right.
 It does come with a four-conductor lead, so with a mini toggle-switch, you can also get a more snappy sound out of it.
 For this we recommend a DPDT (double pole / double throw).